ypinhsuan/tp/docs/UserGuide.md

 ## Glossary

-This glossary aims to provide a definition for the special vocabulary used in this user guide.
+This glossary provides definitions for the special terms used in this user guide.

 * The `STUDENT_INDEX` refers to the index number shown in the displayed student list.
 * The `CLASS_INDEX` refers to the index number shown in the displayed class list.